Scalr/agent-helm/charts/agent-k8s/README.md

 ## Disk Requirements

-Currently, the Agent is not fully cloud-native and utilizes the [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) volume for storing a shared Terraform plugin cache and managing configuration version artifacts for agent task Pods.
+Currently, the Agent is not fully cloud-native and utilizes the [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) volume for storing a shared OpenTofu/Terraform plugin cache and managing configuration version artifacts for agent task Pods.

 The volume is configured via the `agent.data_home` option.
 The filesystem on this volume must be